 One little note: In the video, I accidentally used fish sauce instead of sesame oil.
 I guess I was too busy being in awkward YouTuber mode and I wasn’t paying attention!

 But it turns out, the fish sauce was an AMAZING mistake.
 If you go this route, be sure to add a little more maple syrup to balance out all the salt.
 I do recommend that you follow my mistake though, it’s freaking delish.

-This sweet chili spicy green bean recipe is sure to please the heat lovers in your life.
-If you’re not a heat lover, you can definitely reduce the Sambal to tone it down a notch or two.
+This sambal green bean recipe is sure to please the heat lovers in your life.
+If you’re not a heat lover, you can definitely reduce the sambal to tone it down a notch or two.

 Eat this as a side dish, bring to a potluck, and feel free to add diced chicken or put an egg on it if you feel that you need that protein.